avahoffman/urban-weed-genomics/bash/README.md

 We used the `denovo_map.sh` script to run the `denovo_map.pl` command and perform iterations.
 This script requires that we first choose a subset of samples to run the iterations on.
-The samples should be representative of the overall dataset (i.e., include all populations and have similiar read coverage numbers which can be assessed by looking at the descriptive statistics produced from [Section 4c](#step-4c---assess-the-raw-processed-and-cleaned-data).
+The samples should be representative of the overall dataset (i.e., include all populations and have similar read coverage numbers which can be assessed by looking at the descriptive statistics produced from [Section 4c](#step-4c---assess-the-raw-processed-and-cleaned-data).
-Place these samples in a text file with the name of the sample and, here, specify that all samples belong to the same population (seperated by a tab).
+Place these samples in a text file (`popmap_test_samples.txt`) with the name of the sample and, here, specify that all samples belong to the same population (separated by a tab).
 For example,

     DS.BA.GA.U.1    A